 Consult a Dermatologist if Needed

-If there is no evident progress within 3-6 months or hair loss worsens, consult a dermatologist or trichologist for more specialist advice.
+If there is no evident progress within 6-9 months or hair loss worsens, consult a dermatologist or trichologist for more specialist advice.
 They may assist in providing you with different or combined therapies.

 Expert Opinion: Is Saw Palmetto Worth Trying?

-Says Dr. Dilan, of Treatment Rooms London.
+Dr. Dilan, Co-Founder and Surgeon at The Treatment Rooms London.

 If you’re exploring your treatment options and thinking about getting a hair transplant to address your hair loss, feel free to get in touch and book an initial virtual consultation with our friendly team at The Treatment Rooms London.
 They will be able to guide you towards a suitable treatment option.